flipperdevices/flipperzero-firmware/CONTRIBUTING.md

 ## Getting started

-Before writing code and creating PR make sure that it aligns with our misson and guidlines:
+Before writing code and creating PR make sure that it aligns with our mission and guidlines:

 - All our devices are intended for research and education.
 - PR that contains code intended to commit crimes is not going to be accepted.